cs-sst/cs-sst.github.io/research.md

 The domains of active research includes but are not limited to:

-Mobile Computing
+- Mobile Computing

-Wireless Sensor Networks
+- Wireless Sensor Networks

-Signal Processing
+- Signal Processing

-Data Mining & Data Analytics
+- Data Mining & Data Analytics
+- Research in Education
+- HPC and GPGPU computing

-Artificial Intelligence
+- Artificial Intelligence

-Computer Vision
+- Computer Vision

-Quantum Computing
+- Quantum Computing

+Several existing research groups exists in order to group and accelerate research in combined areas:

+- Research in Education
+- Mobile and HRI/HCI